 - Set up time: A mention of how long it will take to set up the product and supporting software)

-- Product health and safety requirements: Universal Compliance will make use of this information to take necessary precautions during testing.
+- Product health and safety requirements: Universal Compliance will make use of this information to take the necessary precautions during testing.

 Gather the Technical Information Necessary for a Test Plan